NexPlayer/Android-SDK/advanced.md

 This is a possible table type for the methodsetNetAddrTable.

-When the parameternNetAddrTableTypeinNexPlayer.setNetAddrTableis set to this table type, the method will try to get the host information using the hostname and its corresponding custom IP address, set by the developer, from the table registered as the parameter table.
+When the parameter nNetAddrTableType in NexPlayer.setNetAddrTableis set to this table type, the method will try to get the host information using the hostname and its corresponding custom IP address, set by the developer, from the table registered as the parameter table.
 If this fails, the player will try to get the host information from the existing host database.

 In other words, this means that the information in the table registered will be used with priority, overriding the information from the existing host database.